dietercastel/SAE/README.md

 ```
 ### newCspFile (String, Optional)
 Default value: `'/newcsp.json'`
-File path relative to your project to a file that will be created when using the [updateCsp](#updateCSP) feature.
+File path relative to your project to a file that will be created when using the [updateCSP](#updateCSP) feature.
 Before using this file as your CSP verify that it is as restrictive as possible.
 Do *NOT* use a newCspFile file that has been generated in a *PRODUCTION* environment as it may lead to whitelisting an actual attack!

+### useLocalhostAsSelf (Boolean, Optional)
+Default value: `true`
+Determines whether the [updateCSP](#updateCSP) mechanism will interpret `localhost` and `127.0.0.1` as `'self'`for creating the newCspFile.
+If you're running only your webapplication on your localhost while developing this setting is probably fine.
+If you use an actual named domain or various interacting services on localhost check out the `useNameAsSelf` setting.

+### useNameAsSelf (String, Optional)
+Default value: `undefined`
+If the string in this setting is found as an origin to add to the newCspFile `'self'` will be used instead.
+This is useful if you can't use `useLocalhostAsSelf`(because you are using vhosts for example) and still want the generic `'self'` in your CSP.

 ### cspReportsLog (String, Optional)
 Default value: `'/cspReports.log'`